-Districts are contexts with a specially designed purpose, such as health care and educational campuses or industrial areas.
+Districts are contexts with a specially designed purpose.
 Although they have a strong primary purpose, these places can also be mixed-use and offer a diverse range of amenities and complementary services to support the district's primary function.
 Block patterns, building height, orientation, urban design and mobility connections in this context can vary based on specific use.
-Many districts provide large scale public open space and community gathering areas
+Many districts provide large scale public open space and community gathering areas.